205 Using Technology to Produce Learning Transfer and Sustainable Change

 ASPIRE Consulting Group

-Art Kohn, a professor of business at Portland State University, researches how to present information to maximize learning and memory.
-Art holds a PhD degree in cognitive science from Duke University.
-He was awarded the National Professor of the Year award from the American Psychological Association, and has won Fulbright Fellowships in cognitive psychology and distance education.
-He consults with the Centers for Disease Control on using social messaging for addressing HIV in the developing world.
-He and his company have produced more than 100 films, and he develops interactive media products for higher education and for corporate training.
-He is the author of Communicating with Psychology.
+Dr. Art Kohn earned his PhD in cognitive science at Duke University and is a professor of business at Portland State University.
+His research explores how to maximize learning and memory.
+He was named National Professor of the Year and won Fulbright Fellowships in cognitive psychology in distance education.
+He consults with Google Inc. on their international training program and with the Centers for Disease Control on using social messaging for addressing HIV in the developing world.
+He is the author of Communicating with Psychology and he develops interactive media products for higher education and for corporate training.